 - Improved Self-Confidence: By improving the appearance of the face and neck, a deep plane facelift can help boost self-confidence and self-esteem.

 - Customizable: A deep plane facelift can be customized to meet the unique goals and needs of each patient, ensuring optimal results.
-During your consultation with double board-certified facial plastic surgeons Dr. Miller and Dr. Sanan, they will review your goals with you and come up with a unique surgical plan for your facial rejuvenation surgery.
+During your consultation, double board-certified facial plastic surgeon Dr. Sanan will review your goals with you and come up with a unique surgical plan for your facial rejuvenation surgery.

 Is a Deep Plane Facelift Right For You?